mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 To answer our question, we turned our attention to one of the most significant meteorological events in recent memory: Hurricane Sandy.

-As it turns out, there was no lack of Twitter about Hurricane Sandy.
+As it turns out, there was no lack of tweets about Hurricane Sandy.
 For our project, we analyzed 47 million publicly available tweets with the hashtag “#sandy” or containing some other keyword deemed relevant to the storm and its aftermath [1].

 For our damage analysis, we used data from FEMA’s post-disaster survey of 300,000 affected buildings in the tri-state area [2].
 As part of their survey, FEMA labeled buildings as affected, minor damage, major damage, or destroyed.
 A summary of our datasets and the damage classification rule is shown below.